manuelmma96/odin-recipes/README.md

 Project Recipes

-This project consiss of creating a list of recipes using HTML
+This project consists of creating a list of recipes using HTML